Citizen Satisfaction with the Overall Value Received for City Tax Dollars and Fees (Q3h) (Council Key Result Indicator

 Over the past fifteen years, overall satisfaction with the value of City taxes and fees has increased significantly in Olathe.
 In 2000, 59% of Olathe residents indicated that they were "satisfied" or "very satisfied" with the overall value received for their City taxes and fees.

-In 1Q 2018, 72% of Olathe residents were "satisfied" or "very satisfied", which is 1% lower than 4Q 2017.
-This still places Olathe in the top 5% of all cities, all sizes for level of citizen satisfaction with this question.
+In 2Q 2018, 72% of Olathe residents were "satisfied" or "very satisfied", which is even with the previous quarter.
+This places Olathe in the top 5% of all cities, all sizes for level of citizen satisfaction with this question.